 - Helps kids learn important skills such as Anger Control, Empathy, and Friendship

-- Includes 5 domino games: Empathy Counts, Feelings Fun, Bully Wise, Friendship and Anger Control.
+- Includes 7 domino games: Empathy Counts, Feelings Fun, Bully Wise, Friendship, Anger Control, Building Character and Conflict Resolution

 - For elementary school students

 Description for Seven Dominoes Couseling & Therapy Games

 Kids love to play dominoes, and Play-2-Learn Dominoes™ is a new line of therapeutic/counseling games that puts the fun of playing dominoes to work helping kids learn important skills.
 These games are for elementary school students.
 2 to 5 players.

 In this new game, players have fun playing dominoes while learning to manage their anger and problem-solve in a thoughtful, assertive, and respectful way.
 Before playing a domino, a player picks a card from one of four decks and either answers a question or practices a skill.
 The Angry or Not cards give players practice distinguishing between situations that generally cause people to get angry and situations where anger is inappropriate.
 The Skills cards give players practice using a set of skills to help ontrol their anger.
 Skills include thinking first, taking deep breaths, being assertive rather than aggressive, etc. The Action cards give practice dealing with anger in pro-social and appropriate ways.